plone/quickstart/dev/index.rst

 ----------------------------------

 - zcml: register view
-- python: write view that returns data from template  as json
+- python: write view that returns data from template
 - pt: write view that displays data from type